namishkhanna/computer_graphics/readme.txt

-Different Types of Program on Computer Graphics.
+Different Types of Programs on Computer Graphics.